YossiElgazari/Zoo.java/README.md

 ## Contributing

-Contributions to Zoo.java are always welcome.
-If you find any issues or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/YossiElgazari/Zoo.java/issues).

 If you'd like to contribute code, you can fork the repository and create a pull request with your changes.
 Please ensure that your code follows the existing style and conventions.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to modify and distribute it as per the terms of the license.

----

-That's it!
-You can customize the README file further to include any additional information specific to your project.